|Nutritional Guidelines (per serving)|

 Serve and enjoy!

-- Add the orange slice whenever you like.
+- Add the orange slice at any point.
 It's really nice when integrated into the ice as suggested in the recipe, or you can add it as a garnish at the end.

-- Due to the shared Italian roots, prosecco is the wine of choice, though any sparkling wine will work just fine.
+- Due to its Italian roots, prosecco is the wine of choice for a true Aperol spritz, though any sparkling wine will work fine.

 How Strong Is an Aperol Spritz?